Crew rescued from HMS Bounty as hurricane rages; captain missing

 "They originally thought they'd be OK," Pena said.
 "We thought about flying deep water pumps out to them, but they were taking on so much water that we wouldn't be able to get enough pumps to them."

-The vessel was taking on water and also without propulsion, stuck in 40 mile-per-hour winds and heavy seas, the Coast Guard said.
+The vessel was taking on water and also without propulsion, stuck in 40 mile-per-hour (65 kph) winds and heavy seas, the Coast Guard said.

 "By the time we got there, the ship was submerged but it was upright and you could see the three masts sticking out of the water," said Pena.